Trek 800 pros and cons

-Is Trek 800 Mountain Bike Good? – Find Out Here!
+Is Trek 800 Mountain Bike Good?
+Here’s Our Detailed Overview!

 Alright, let’s talk about the Trek 800 mountain bike.
 Is it good?
 Short answer: depends on what you’re looking for.
 If youโ€™re into cutting-edge, modern bikes with all the bells and whistles, the Trek 800 might feel like a relic.